 HSBC Customers Deserve Better

 The many problems that have beset HSBC in the last few years are not exclusive to the bank.
 The other main UK banks have also had similar problems and have also been fined.
 However, as customers in the UK are at last becoming more demanding, perhaps in the future, we will see a change in culture that leads to better management and better customer service for the public at large.
-At Cashfloat, we our proud to try and offer you a quick loan when you need it with full FCA authorisation.
 We hope that this eye-opening article has helped you to better understand FCA misconduct and its repercussions in the UK.